corinneling/ruby-and-hot-dogs/README.md

 _Cook:_ Will communicate with the user

-_Kitchen:_ Will store ingredients files

 _Ingredients:_ Will create functionality for the individual ingredients to use

-_Hot Dog:_ Will store hot dog information and specific display options

-_Bun:_ Will store bun information and specific display options
+_Recipe:_ Will prompt user and store choices

-_Condiments:_ Will store condiments information and specific display options
+_Menu:_ Will display the prompt and the options to choose from

 ### Features to Complete
 1. Validate user responses